rolling-scopes-school/tasks/react/modules/tasks/routing.md

    - right section should display details using Router Outlet (show loading indicator while making an additional call for details, add control for closing the section, also section should be closed when user clicks on the left section)
    - reflect in the url that "Details" section has been opened for the selected item (e.g. /?frontpage=2&details=1).

-## Points.
+## Points

 A student can achieve a maximum of 100 points.

 ### Cross-check (score can be less if some parts of the functionality don't work)

-- Tests are added to the project, can be run via a sepcial command in the pacakge.json, no errors are produced, test coverage >= 80% - **30**
+- Tests are added to the project, can be run via a `test` command in the package.json, no errors are produced, test coverage >= 80% - **30**
 - Conversion of class components to functional components with hooks - **15**
-- Custom hook to restore search query from LS and put it back to LS on umnount - **5**
+- Custom hook to restore search query from LS and put it back to LS on unmount - **5**
 - Pagination is present in both URL and on the page - **20**
 - Upon clicking, open details panel on the right side of the page: - **5**
   - use router outlet, left side of the page should continue displaying the list of results - **10**